-(Small computer system interface) A processor-independent standard for system-level interfacing between a computer and intelligent devices, including hard disks, floppy disks, CD-ROM, printers, scanners, etc. SCSI can connect up to seven devices to a single adapter (or host adapter) on the computer's bus.
+SCSI (Small computer system interface) A processor-independent standard for system-level interfacing between a computer and intelligent devices, including hard disks, floppy disks, CDs, printers, scanners, etc. SCSI can connect up to seven devices to a single adapter (or host adapter) on the computer's bus.
 SCSI transfers eight or 16 bits in parallel and can operate in either asynchronous or synchronous modes.
 The synchronous transfer rate is up to 320 MB/s.
-SCSI connections normally use single-ended drivers, as opposed to differential drivers.
+SCSI connections normally use single ended drivers, as opposed to differential drivers.

 The original standard is now called SCSI-1 to distinguish it from SCSI-2 and SCSI-3, which include specifications of Wide SCSI (a 16-bit bus) and Fast SCSI (10 MB/s transfer.)
-Ultra320 SCSI is a subset of Ultra3 SCSI and allows a maximum throughput of 320 MB/s, which is twice as fast as Wide Ultra2 SCSI.
+Ultra320 SCSI is a subset of Ultra3 SCSI and allows a maximum throughput of three SCSI channels.

-SCSI Channel

-MegaRAID controls the disk drives through SCSI-2 buses (channels) over which the system transfers data in either Fast and Wide or Ultra SCSI mode.
-Each adapter can control up to three SCSI channels.
 Internal and external disk drives can be mixed on channels 0 and 1, but not on channel 2.

+320 MB/s, which is twice as fast as Wide Ultra2 SCSI.

+SCSI Channel MegaRAID controls the disk drives using SCSI-2 buses (channels) over which the system transfers data in either Fast and Wide or Ultra SCSI mode.
+Each adapter can control up to